BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 4/8/22:
+Fixed - now game will let you know that active monster doesn't have enough HP to fight, if in a fight it will tell you it switched to an monster that has HP
+added mutate animation ( That takes up too many lines :D )

 updates as of 4/6/22:
 Added the ability to cycle up through select first monster/monster info/swap active screen.
 Changed the way the options menu checks for the correct selection.

 updates as of 3/26/22:
 Fixed issue where the worldseed wasn't assigned to the player block and the game would always load the default 0 world